ntop/ntopng/doc/src/api/lua/timeseries/adding_new_timeseries.rst

 this file:
 https://github.com/ntop/ntopng/blob/dev/src/HostTimeseriesPoint.cpp

-Metrics are available in an handy lua table such as the one exemplified below
+Host metrics are available in an handy lua table such as the one exemplified below

 .. code-block:: lua